FHPythonUtils/PyLSR/DOCS/pylsr/index.md

 def flatten() -> Image.Image:
 ```

-Faltten all of the layers.
+Flatten all of the layers.

 ### LSRLayer().offsets